Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/tzsh-quickpanel.md

 ```

 ## Get Visibility Status of Quickpanel Window
-To get the current visibility of the Quickpanel service window, call `tzsh_quickpanel_visible_get()`.
+To get the current visibility status of the Quickpanel service window, call `tzsh_quickpanel_visible_get()`.
 The Quickpanel service window will be visible or invisible depending on the visible state:

 ```
     tzsh_quickpanel_state_visible_e state;